Debraheem/Massive_star_binaries/Lab3.md

    *<br>An example of the terminal output for Minilab2*

-Additionally, you should see a `pgstar` plot (similar to the screen below) popping up on your screen that shows the real-time evolution of the star.
-What output is shown on this plot depends on the user's requirement and can be modified at will.
-These modifications can be performed by modifying the file `inlist_pgstar`
+Additionally, you should see a `pgstar` plot (similar to the image below) popping up on your screen that shows the real-time evolution of the star.
+The output shown in this plot depends on the user's requirements and can be modified at will.
+These modifications can be performed by changing the file `inlist_pgstar`

 ![Accretor plot](Figures/accretor_plot.png)
    *<br>A sample plot showing a snapshot of the evolution of the accretor star.*